Thank you for supporting Redroad Outreach!

 Truth is, I've been in that boat.
 Sometimes I'm the disciple with a long list of miracles in my sweaty palm who dares to question whether or not Jesus is aware of the storm.
-The storm that threatens to break my heart and flood my iCalendar with so much water that no amount of rice can restore my plans for tomorrow.
+The storm threatening to break my heart and flood my iCalendar with so much water no amount of rice could restore my plans for tomorrow.

 Fear makes us forgetful if we let it.
 Fear whispers that God is unaware when life-sized storms drop softball sized hail over our fervent prayers.

 Fear says we are alone in the boat, and if we do not take matters into our own hands we will surely drown as Jesus sleeps.

 This is a lie.
 The eyes of God do not slumber.
 They are ever upon us.
 I rejoice when through the empowerment of His Holy Spirit I opt out of panic and rest with my Savior in the eye of the storm.

 Journal entry 9.29.15.
 A single mother; still developing my "sea legs" after the divorce.

 I lie in bed at night.
 Stare at the ceiling.
 I practice closing my eyes intermittently in an attempt to lasso the untamed "whys" as they circle my bed in mid-air.
 I ponder.
 The eyes of the Lord do not slumber.

 Some nights this is enough for me.
 I let my mind go.
 My body follows.
 I am asleep.
 Other times, I find rest in the assurance that I am not alone.
 I am not at the mercy of godless insomnia.
 I am at the mercy of a promise.
 The promise to be held when human efforts fail and a life-long dream takes the shape of a nightmare.